| | LTHE

 precipitation analysis (processes and geostatistical properties)

 and modelling (physical and geostatistical models).
+LTHE has

 produced various statistical models for the generation of precipitation